MirraLis/x64-calc-popper-shellcode/README.md

 - Written as a learning exercise — payload target is calc.exe
 - Hash constants and XOR key are visible in source by design for educational clarity

+## Closing Note
+I left my comments in there.
+They show my thought process while i was making it.
+I hope it helps in understanding the code if analyse it.